Infertility

 What causes infertility?

-Infertility can be the result of female or male reproductive problems.
-In fact, about one-third of all cases are due to female infertility, one-third are related to male infertility, and for the rest of couples who experience infertility, there’s no known cause.
+Infertility can result from either female or male reproductive problems.
+About one-third of cases are due to female infertility, one-third are related to male infertility, and the rest have no known cause.

-For women, infertility may occur when you have problems with ovulation, caused by conditions such as polycystic ovary syndrome (PCOS), a thyroid issue that affects your menstrual cycle, an eating disorder, or in a rare instance, a tumor.
+For women, infertility may occur due to problems with ovulation caused by conditions such as polycystic ovary syndrome (PCOS), thyroid issues affecting the menstrual cycle, eating disorders, or, in rare cases, tumors.

 Other causes of female infertility include: